 How much will the test cost?

 Most women are charged a fee for the test.
-Some health providers offer a free or low cost test.
+Some health providers offer a free or low cost service.

 Who does the test?